thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * gui: settings: ask people what module to use to manage settings and settings panel
 * gui: settings: syntax highlighting

+* add a failsafe when adding cards without internet connectivity
 * use lazy import to speed up launch?
 * use regexp instead of string matching most of the time
 * add defaults value for argparse arguments